sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

   - Trigger Return B:44
   - TDC at 14th tooth; 84 degrees
 - Single coil and distributor
-- **Ignition Input Capture** to ‘Rising Edge’ or other way if you wired the VR sensor opposite
+- **Ignition Input Capture** to 'Rising Edge' or other way if you wired the VR sensor opposite
-- **Cranking Trigger** to ‘Trigger Return’
+- **Cranking Trigger** to 'Trigger Return'
-- **Coil Charging Scheme** to ‘Standard Coil Charging’
+- **Coil Charging Scheme** to 'Standard Coil Charging'
-- **Spark Output** to ‘Going Low (Normal)
+- **Spark Output** to 'Going Low (Normal)

-#### In-depth on ignition wiring for the Bosch 137 module.
+#### In-depth on ignition wiring for the Bosch 137 module

 [Ignition MegaSquirt](https://www.sudoyashi.com/assets/documents/ms2-ignition.pdf)

 ![ignition](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-ignition.jpg)

+This is the theory behind the ignition system.
+I didn't officially test yet since the engine is still out of the car, but this will work for the 60-2 configuration.
+Probably.
-We can control ignition by tapping into the existing ICM.
-The Golf's Ignition Control Module (ICM) is as follows:
+We can control ignition by tapping into the existing ICM and The Golf's Ignition Control Module (ICM) is as follows:

 | Golf MK1 ICM Pin | Function                  |
 | ---------------- | ------------------------- |